swiftlang/swift-evolution/proposals/0145-implement-the-pipeline-operator.md

 Again, it is not very concise and makes it harder to read and understand the code flow at first sight.

-As we can find in the great masterpiece [*Structure and Interpretation of Computer Programs*](https://mitpress.mit.edu/sicp/full-text/sicp/book/node4.html):
+As we can find in the great masterpiece [SICP, *Structure and Interpretation of Computer Programs*](https://mitpress.mit.edu/sicp/full-text/sicp/book/node4.html):

 > *Computational processes* are abstract beings that inhabit computers.
 As they evolve, processes manipulate other abstract things called *data*.
 The evolution